 If you love cheesy sauces, try Velveeta cheese sauce, beefy cheese soup, Velveeta Rotel dip, or white bechamel cheese sauce.

-If you want to make your own Velveeta cheese substitute, here’s a few suggestions:
+If you want to make your own homemade Velveeta substitute, here’s a few suggestions:

 - We love melting together 8 ounces of cream cheese and 8 ounces (2 cups) of grated sharp or medium cheddar in exchange for four cups of Velveeta.